ammirato/active_vision_dataset_processing/README.md

 #DATA LOADING
-A starting point for loading our data in python, with a bias towards pytorch.
+A starting point for loading our data in python.
-Not meant to be run directly, but to be edited to fit the user's needs.
+Inlcudes an imcomplete class to use with pytorch.